bias-ua-2023/bias-ua-2023.github.io/index.md

 show_call_box: false
 ---

-# Responsible AI for labour market equality
+# Responsible AI for labor market equality

 ## BIAS is an interdisciplinary project to understand and tackle the role of AI algorithms in shaping ethnic and gender inequalities in the labor market, which is now increasingly digitized.